 Invalid Channel ID (8 bits): The ID of the invalid channel requested.

-Reserved (15 bits): These bits must be set to 0.
+Reserved (15 bits): These bits should be set to 0 and ignored when received.

 C Flag (1 bit): If set to 1 then the Capture Source ID field is present, otherwise the Capture Source ID field is not present.